EXPRESSCLUSTER/Apache-Tomcat/tomcat-10-linux.md

 ## Test

-1. Active the exec resource and then check whether the cluster is working fine.
+1. Activate the exec resource and then check whether the cluster is working fine.

 ```
 # clpstat